SP-SDU/ProfHeat/README.md

 ## License 📝

 This project is distributed under the Apache 2.0 License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 ## Contact 📧